nightscout/AndroidAPS/README-Combo.md

   - Set maximum TBR to 500%
   - Disable end of TBR alert
   - Set low cartridge alarm to your licking
+  - Enable keylock (can also be set on the pump directly, see usage section on reasoning)
 - Get ruffy from https://github.com/jotomo/ruffy (branch `combo-scripter-v2`)
 - Pair the pump, if it doesn't work, switch to the `pairing` branch, pair, then switch back the original branch.
 Note that AndroidAPS must not try to